maxd66/conflict-resolution/README.md

 # conflict-resolution

-All of this content has been added to the README file from my remote Git Repository.
+All of this content has been added again to the README file from my remote Git Repository.